snicole2701/snicole2701/README.md

 - Python Automation Certificate — ZTM (2025)
 - Microsoft Power BI Certification (2024)
 - IBM Data Analyst Professional Certificate — Coursera (2024)
-- Preparing for CAPM (Certified Associate in Project Management
+- Preparing for CAPM (Certified Associate in Project Management)

-In September 2025, I’ll begin my MSc in Computer Science — a milestone in my transition toward a full-time backend engineering role.
-My learning so far includes:

 ## What I’m Looking For
 I’m seeking a long-term remote role where I can lead impactful projects, collaborate with driven teams, and continue building systems that scale.
 I thrive in environments that value initiative, structure, and results — and I bring all three.